jackmckinstry/spacetime-timeline/README.md

 # spacetime-timeline

-## Work in Progress...

-Timeline of outer space webapp, hosted on github pages [here.](https://jackmckinstry.github.io/spacetime-timeline/)
+Timeline of outer space webapp, hosted on Github Pages [here.](https://jackmckinstry.github.io/spacetime-timeline/) Created for ASEN 1969: Pathway to Space.

 A user may enter their birthday and discover some fun facts about space since they've been born.